nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 Format: `Format: add n/NAME i/INGREDIENTS... sn/STEPn... [c/CUISINE] [t/TIME]`

-Adds a new recipe to YMFC.
+Adds a new recipe to YMFC's cookbook.

 * The `c/CUISINE` and `t/TIME` parameters are optional
 * The `t/TIME` parameter should be a positive integer